 Negotiate a Settlement Deal on Your Behalf

-When faced with a truck accident lawsuit, insurance companies may prefer to settle with the plaintiff, rather than go to court.
+When faced with an 18-wheeler truck accident lawsuit, insurance companies may prefer to settle with the plaintiff, rather than go to court.
 Before such an agreement can be struck, however, a period of negotiation is almost always required.
 When you work with an attorney from William G. Kolodner Personal Injury Lawyers, we will aggressively represent your interests in the negotiations.